 Jazz Standards – Latin Jazz

-Along the same lines as the Brazilian Jazz Standards, working on Latin Jazz tunes will not only increase your repertoire, but will expand your musical knowledge at the same time.
+Along the same lines as the Brazilian standards, working Latin jazz tunes increases your repertoire and expands your musical knowledge at the same time.

-Working montuno patterns on guitar, among other challenges, will greatly expand your rhythmic fundamentals.
+Working montuno patterns on guitar, among other challenges, greatly expands your rhythmic fundamentals.

-As well, improvising over Latin Jazz Standards can pose technical challenges, both from a tempo and chord progression standpoint.
+As well, improvising over Latin standards poses technical challenges, both from a tempo and chord progression standpoint.

-And so working on Latin Jazz tunes will provide an all around positive practice room experience.
+So working on Latin jazz tunes provides an all around positive practice room experience.